lakshmi2688/lakshmi2688.github.io/_posts/2022-12-05-Multi-class-classification-Deep-Learning.md

 <caption>
     <center>
         <font color='purple'>
-            <b>Figure 1</b>  : <b>SGD vs GD</b><br> "+" denotes a minimum of the cost.
+            <b>Figure 1 : SGD vs GD</b><br> "+" denotes a minimum of the cost.
 SGD leads to many oscillations to reach convergence, but each step is a lot faster to compute for SGD than it is for GD, as it uses only one training example (vs. the whole batch for GD).
         </font>
     </center>
 </caption>